M4R0UN/magento-commands/server-setup.md

 ###### I prefer 4gb of ram since I had some memory issues installing magento on 2gb.
 Wordpress was fine though
 ##### The hostname have to be the domain with the subdomain
 ###### Example:
-`dev.maroungrey.com`
+`gcp.maroungrey.com`
-###### Have to consider the subdomain compatibility with cloudflare, so far I only had success with dev or test subdomains for some reason
+###### Have to consider the subdomain compatibility with cloudflare, so far I only had success with gcp, dev or test subdomains for some reason

 ### Ssh to the droplet and add user
 ##### After the droplet is created, grab the ipv4 in the top left corner and ssh to the root